-The Certificate in Missional Innovation can be earned within the M.Div. degree and is intended to provide training in contextual evangelism and church planting for students interested in innovative forms of ministry.
+The Certificate in Missional Innovation can be earned within the M.Div. and M.A. in Christian Practice degrees and is intended to provide training in contextual evangelism and church planting for students interested in innovative forms of ministry.

 The focus of the certificate is to equip students in the theory and practices of hospitality, community formation, Christian spiritual formation, and neighboring so that they are ready to start and lead deeply contextualized new faith communities.
 Students are exposed to a wide array of new church starts including missional networks, new monastic communities, social enterprise, and traditional church starts.
 Field education placements connect students with missional practitioners who are engaged in new faith community development.